emily172/docker-assignment-1a/README.md

 - A database and collection was added and did a test following similar to **Step3**
 - Ran docker-compose up --build
     - http://localhost:9000/ : Movies API pinging the client ensuring that they are connected.
-    - http://localhost:9000/movies : list of movies loaded up
+    - http://localhost:9000/movies : List of movies loaded up
-    - http://localhost:8081/: verified that the database and collection were added
+    - http://localhost:8081/ : Verified that the database and collection were added
     - http://localhost:9000/movies/67277e99ada94e64ce037c93 : Took the id of the movie and it worked.
 - Killed the application by running docker-compose down.

 ### Step 6: Development and Production Stack options
-When you are running the docker compose up we are only working in one environment and need divided multicontainer into production and developement environments.
+When you are running the docker compose up we are only working in one environment and the multicontainer needs to be divided into development and production environments.
-For development the application will remain the same as it has always has i.e what was implemented between ***Steps 1 to 5***.
+- For development the application will remain the same as it has always been i.e what was implemented between ***Steps 1 to 5***.
-In production we need to modfied so that when it composes up it only runs the Movies API, Redis server and MongoDB server **NOT** MONGO-EXPRESS and Mongo app with no seeding in the database.
+- In production we need the YAML file to be modfied so that when it composes up it only runs the Movies API, Redis server and MongoDB server **NOT** MONGO-EXPRESS and Mongo App with no seeding in the database.

-These are only for developers who have access to these particular files and can Create, Read Update and Delete data.
+These are only for developers who have access to these particular files and can Create, Read, Update and Delete data known as **CRUD**.
 As production is a live system and if these containers were deployed it would be exposing data to the public and cause many security breaches.
 Therefore, it vital that those containers in production are not seeded or deployed in **ANY CONTEXT**.